WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 #### Step 1: Get auction blob from browser

-To execute an on-server FLEDGE auction, sellers begin by calling `navigator.startServerAdAuction(): Promise<Uint8Array>`:
+To execute an on-server FLEDGE auction, sellers begin by calling `navigator.startServerAdAuction()` which returns a `Promise<Uint8Array>`:
 ```
 const auctionBlob = await navigator.startServerAdAuction({
   // ‘seller’ works the same as for runAdAuction.